fredgibbs/fredgibbs.github.io/courses/american-food/food-writing-presentation.md

 # Food Writing Comparison
 I'm making this up as we go and we'll make adjustments as necessary.

-Every T, W, Th, 3 people will be selected at random to present the following day.
+Each day (probably not Mondays), 4 people will be selected at random to present the following day.
 Each will get a random number between 1 and 28 that denotes an essay in the Food Writing book.
-SKIM each essay and pick one that you want to report on.

 The next day, you will present an informal summary and analysis to the class for 6-8 min.
 A brief question and answer period will follow.
 A chance for everyone to participate!